bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 1: 00:04:16

+Right.
-Right, So let's enumerate those ways that it can leave the mempool.
+So let's enumerate those ways that it can leave the mempool.
 The most obvious is that it gets included in a block.
 So the mempool is this holding area for transactions that might get included in a block, and then you receive a block and hey presto, it actually does have that transaction.
 You don't need to keep it in your mempool anymore.